No, It can't be true.

 I'm not that lucky.

 Padfoot's mind was a mess.
-After that little flashback his brain simply stopped working.
+His brain had simply stopped working.
 Could everything be so... easy?
 No. Those words... those words were only a coincidence...
 They HAD to be a coincidence.

 Why shouldn't she be Cassandra?

 It just felt...
 Wrong.
-Cassandra was a happy child.
+Cassandra had always been a happy child.
 She had always been cheerful, talkative, sweet.
 This girl...
 Yes, she seemed to be sweet and kind, but...
 Missed that "something" that made Cassie be, well...
 Cassie.

 Maybe she just grew up.
-After all, it's been thirteen years since you last saw her, so now she should be..
+After all, it's been fifteen years since you last saw her, so now she should be..

 No. This girl couldn't be Cassandra.
 Cassandra was a bright, cheerful teenager, not a twenty-something, depressed and lonely woman.